Kinto/kinto/docs/tutorials/synchronisation.rst

 records.

-Even though it is recommended to consider them as opaque and abstract, it can still be useful to notice that ETags are a string with the quoted record last modified value (``"<record.last_modified>"``)
+Even though it is recommended to consider them as opaque and abstract, it can still be useful to notice that ETags are the ``last_modified`` value of the record, quoted (``"<record.last_modified>"``)